 In the schoolhouse, Michael's mask appears to have long, blonde hair.
 This is because the mask is a second type of mask made for the film and intended to use it, however the mask with darker hair was chosen but during re-shoots, the blonde mask was used and seen in multiple parts of the film, although the school scene is the only replacement mask.

-After viewing a rough edit it was decided that the movie was too soft, so they brought in special effects wizard John Carl Buechler for one day of extra "blood" filming.
+After viewing a rough edit it was decided that the movie was too soft, so the producers brought in special effects expert John Carl Buechler for one day of extra "blood" filming.
 The thumb in the forehead and the redneck's head getting twisted were both done by him.

 During production of the rooftop chase, Ellie Cornell was injured by a protruding nail as she slid down the roof.
 After a quick trip to the local hospital she finished the scene with her bandages in place.
 According to Danielle Harris, "It didn't even faze her."